Current term expires:

 Fun Fact: Often taking a class at the public art center.

-Lydia Grew up in Contra Costa County.
-She studied Environmental Studies and Studio Arts at Whitman College where she focused on Political Ecology and Environmental Humanities.
+Lydia Grew up in Contra Costa County and studied Environmental Studies and Studio Arts at Whitman College.

-Her previous experience includes work in Indigenous issues in the East Bay, environmental education and programmatic work on ecological agriculture and fisheries in Maine.
-In 2019, she co-founded Seaweed Commons, a network and learning group that supports public engagement in the intertidal zone.
+Her previous experience includes work with Indigenous issues in the East Bay, environmental education, and programmatic work in ecological agriculture, the intertidal zone and fisheries in Maine.
 She has taught preschool through undergraduate level students and has organized events like the California Indian Arts and Culture Festival, the Seaweed Symposium and the Maine Wild Blueberry Weekend.

-With the CCCRCD, Lydia supports community-led watershed initiatives and facilitates public engagement through the Watershed Symposium and Shoreline Festival.
-She is glad to work in her home watershed and enjoys swimming, weaving and learning.
+With the CCRCD, Lydia supports community-led watershed initiatives and facilitates network collaboration and public engagement through the Watershed Symposium and Shoreline Festival.
+She is glad to work in her home watershed and is involved with community art centers.

 Skills: Low-stress livestock handling, ag and farmworker policy, environmental education, community engagement, general hype person.